-Dry Falls (above on right): Walk behind this 75-foot waterfall, just a few miles from Highlands along US Highway 64.
+Dry Falls (above left): Walk behind this 75-ft. waterfall, just a few miles from Highlands along US Highway 64.
 See our Dry Falls Guide.

-Glen Falls (above on left): A two-mile roundtrip hike takes you to two beautiful waterfalls, near Highlands.
+Glen Falls (above right): A two-mile round-trip hike takes you to two beautiful waterfalls, near Highlands.
 See our Glen Falls Guide.

-Silver Run Falls (left): Located near Cashiers, this beautiful waterfall and swimming spot a short walk from the highway.
+Silver Run Falls (above left): Located near Cashiers, this beautiful waterfall and swimming spot is a short walk from the highway.
 See our Silver Run Falls Guide.

-Bridal Veil Falls (right): Drive behind this unique waterfall, located between Highlands and Dry Falls.
+Bridal Veil Falls (above right): Walk behind this unique waterfall, located between Highlands and Dry Falls.
+(You can no longer drive behind it.)
 See our Bridal Veil Falls Guide.

-Bust Your Butt Falls / Quarry Falls: A popular swimming and sliding area along US Highway 64 is Bust Your Butt Falls (also known as Quarry Falls or Bust-Yer-Butt Falls).
+Bust Your Butt Falls (above right): A popular swimming and sliding area along US Highway 64.
+Also known as Quarry Falls or Bust-Yer-Butt Falls.
 For added excitement, there is a "jump off" rock for diving into the chilly waters.
-It's 6.5 miles west of Highlands on US 64 (about 3 miles from Dry Falls).
-And about 10 miles from Franklin.
+See our Bust Your Butt Falls Guide.

-Cashiers Sliding Rock (left): This natural waterslide, created by the Chattooga River, glides over a 10-foot high rock face with a few large potholes.
+Cashiers Sliding Rock (above left): This natural waterslide, created by the Chattooga River, glides over a 10-ft. high rock face with a few large potholes.
 It's a popular local spot during the summer because the water is quite cool.
 You can slide down the rock, cannonball into one of the potholes or just wade in the pool below the rock.

-Cullasaja Falls (right): Cullasaja Falls can be seen from the roadside on US Highway 64, 8.8 miles west of Highlands, along a very narrow, curvy stretch of highway through the Cullasaja River Gorge.
+Cullasaja Falls (above right): Cullasaja Falls can be seen from the roadside on US Highway 64, 8.8 miles west of Highlands, along a very narrow, curvy stretch of highway through the Cullasaja River Gorge.
 Due to the location, there is only a small pull-off along the road (on the left if you are heading west from Highlands).
 It's best to park when driving toward Highlands from Franklin so you are on the same side as the pull-off.
-There is no sign for 250-foot Cullasaja Falls, so you need to drive slow and look for pull-off.
+There is no sign for 250-ft.
+Cullasaja Falls, so you need to drive slow and look the for pull-off.
 See our Cullasaja Falls Guide.